ChuloWay/Articles/GitIntro.md

 ## Introduction

-GitHub is a term that is frequently used in discussions about software development, in this article we will learn what it is and some of the basic functions it can accomplish.
+GitHub is a term that is frequently used in discussions about software development, in this article you will learn what it is and some of the basic functions it can accomplish.

 ## What is Github?

-To fully comprehend GitHub, we must first understand what git is.
+To fully comprehend GitHub, you should first understand what git is.

 <a href="https://git-scm.com/" target="">According to its official documentation,</a>
  Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.